In this article

 3. Consider credit limits

-As of 2020, the average small business credit card credit limit in the United States is $56,100.
+According to the most recently available data, the average small business credit card credit limit in the United States is $56,100.
 However, your credit limit may be significantly higher or lower than average.
 This could be due to multiple factors, including:

 • Credit history: The more established your business credit is, the higher the credit limit you’ll qualify for.
-For example, a business with 10 years of on-time payments will likely be able to access more capital than a business with 3 years of on-time payments.
+For example, a business with 10 years of on-time payments will likely be able to access more capital than a business with three years of on-time payments.

 • Revenue and profitability: Providers ultimately want to know that your business can pay back the money it lends.
 The more profitability your company generates, the more money lenders are willing to offer.